hankbao/libreboot/docs/hcl/gm45_remove_me.md

 TODO: lenovobios (GM45 thinkpads) still write-protects parts of the flash.
 Modify the assembly code inside.
-Note: the factory.rom (BIOS region) from lenovobios is in a compressed format, which you have to extract. bios\_extract upstream won\'t work, but the following was said in \#coreboot on freenode IRC:
+Note: the factory.rom (BIOS region) from lenovobios is in a compressed format, which you have to extract. bios\_extract upstream won't work, but the following was said in \#coreboot on freenode IRC:

     <roxfan> vimuser: try bios_extract with ffv patch http://patchwork.coreboot.org/patch/3444/